modgethanc/ttbp/README.md

 permission. tilde.town operates on a high level of mutual trust, and `ttbp` is designed to give individuals control over their content.

+### subscribing to users

+the `visit your subscriptions` feature lets you view recent entries from a list of users you've subscribed to, as well as manage your subscription list. your list is saved to `~/.ttbp/config/subs`, which gets automatically updated when you add or remove subscriptions from ttbp.

+your subscription list is private; this means no one other than you can see who you're following. subscription view only shows the 50 most recent entries from your subscribe list; if you want to see more entries from an individual, you can navigate to their entries in `check out your neighbors   from the main menu.

 ### privacy

 when you start your ttbp, you have the option of publishing or not publishing